90634/gotaskengine/README.md

 This is similar to a factory although i never seen it myself.

+Thinking it in the mind:

+There is factory on somewhere.
+And there are some conveyors is rolling in this factory.
 It should be like this:

 There are some conveyors is rolling in a factory.